Edward Hogg: Career

 Hogg made his professional debut in a production of My Father's Son at the Sheffield Crucible.
 His other theatre work includes the inaugural production of King Lear at the RSC Academy, Loot at the Bristol Old Vic, and the title role in Woyzeck, both at London's Gate Theatre, and off Broadway.
 Other credits include Measure for Measure, The Tempest, The Last Days of Judas Iscariot and Rock 'n' Roll.
 Hogg has also appeared in The Pillowman and Our Class, both at the National Theatre.

 On television, Hogg has appeared in Doctors, Heartbeat and Silent Witness.
 He has lent his voice to the radio dramas Metropolis, Boxing Clever, Serjeant Musgrave's Dance and The Loop.

 Hogg made his film debut in Nicholas Nickleby (2002), playing the younger version of David Bradley's character, Mr Bray.
 He played his first film lead role in White Lightnin (2009), as Jesco White.
 Hogg's other film credits include Alfie (2004), Song of Songs (2006), Bunny and the Bull (2009) and the short films Veteran and Shades of Beige.

 Hogg played the role of Robert Cecil in Anonymous (2011), directed by Roland Emmerich.
 He also appeared in Ollie Kepler's Expanding Purple World (2010), Isle of Dogs (2010) and Me or the Dog (2011), directed by Abner Pastoll.
 In 2012 Hogg starred in Tom Shkolnik's debut feature, the drama The Comedian.

 Hogg played the part of Segundus in the seven-part miniseries Jonathan Strange & Mr Norrell, screened on BBC One in 2015.

 In January 2017, Hogg starred in the television period drama Taboo alongside Tom Hardy.
 He plays Michael Godfrey.
 Taboo was renewed for a second season.
 In March 2017, Hogg starred in the television period drama Harlots as Thomas Haxby.
-Harlots has been renewed for a second season.
+Harlots was renewed for a second season.

-Edward portrayed Romeo at Shakespeare's Globe Theatre in London, directed by Daniel Kramer in the summer of 2017.
+Hogg portrayed Romeo at Shakespeare's Globe Theatre in London, directed by Daniel Kramer in the summer of 2017.
 In summer 2018, he played Orlando in As You Like It at the Regent's Park Open Air Theatre.

 His upcoming films include Barnaby Southcombe's Scarborough and Abner Pastoll's A Good Woman Is Hard to Find.